 Firstly, a pirate will have a hard time finding work.
 People in need of mercenaries turn to the Mercenary Review Board to find reputable companies.
 There are few reasons that one would risk going outside that system to find a mercendary.
 One way for a pirate to get work is to call upon their old contacts.
 If a player has enough reputation with a House, the House might offer them work outside of the MRB.
 Some contracts are available to pirates if they have the proper standing with a house.
 Another way to get money is to join a game as a hired gun.
 While the MRB won't give a contract to a pirate, they will pay pirates for a job well done.
 If a pirate accomplishes a seconardary objective in a game where they are not the Contracting or OpFor player, they can earn the payment for that.
 Note that the MRB will never pay them the flat rate amount of the contract, only secondary objectives.
 Pirates can also salvage units off the battlefield, avoiding the money all together and just going straight for goods.

-Secondly, the MRB will pay bounties on pirates: 2 WP per ton of unit destroyed, recovered, and turned over to the Board.
-If any player destroys a unit belonging to a pirate and they are able to salvage it at the end of the game, they may turn it into the MRB for the bounty instead of keeping it.
+Secondly, the MRB will pay bounties on pirates: If any player destroys a unit belonging to a pirate and they are able to salvage it at the end of the game, they may turn it into the MRB for the bounty instead of keeping it.
 The MRB will pay pirates in bad standing for these bounties if they hunt other pirates.
+For most units, the bounty is 50 WP per Size; for Infantry units, it's double the CAR value of the infantry unit.
+This rate is reduced by half if the Wreck was cataclysmically destroyed.

 The goal of the campaign is to link games together to apply a logistical filter for tactical choices that players make.
 The goal is not to force people to play unwinnable games or make them endure a death spiral all the way to the end.
 To that end, a player may disband their mercenary company any time they wish.
 When they do this, they should turn in all their hand-copied assets to the MRB so they might make their back onto the market in the future.
 If they wish to keep playing, they can create a new mercenary company as if they were a new player joining the campaign for the first time.
 If they made a trade with another player within three games of their decision to disband, that player will have to pay a 25% inheritance tax on that material.
 This is to stop people from transferring large volumes of wealth to another player.
 They may wish to consult with the other people they traded with and perhaps work with them to find a good time to disband so as to minimize the effect it will have on others (or not).